 Our program is based on a daily, healthy breakfast and dinner menu.
 Over the course of a month, the menu meals will range from casseroles to sandwiches and soups; and from fish to turkey and gravy.
 We serve special meals for Thanksgiving, Christmas, and St. Patrick’s Day.
 Each meal includes a protein, a vegetable, a starch, milk, juice, and fruit or dessert.
 These can be heated in a microwave.

 Our meals are well balanced and meet one-third of the daily nutritional requirements for seniors.
-They are not specially designed for persons with diabetes or high blood pressure, but are low in sodium and sugar content.
+They are not specially designed for persons with diabetes or high blood pressure, but the meals are low in sodium and sugar content.

 10 - Can I order what I like, or ask for substitutions for meals I don’t like?